LiskHQ/lisk-docs/docs/building-on-lisk/token-development/deploy-erc-20.md

 1. In Remix, rightlick on the contract you wish to verify and select `Flatten`.
   This will create a new file `MyToken_flattened.sol`.
 2. Now, switch to your [newly deployed contract](https://sepolia-blockscout.lisk.com/address/0x6e8fF2E042c1637a2Da9563763c62362a3bbD712) on https://sepolia-blockscout.lisk.com/
-3. Go to the contract tabe and click on the blue `Verify and Publish` button.
+3. Go to the contract tab and click on the blue `Verify and Publish` button.
     - (Optional) Set a license for your contract.
     - Choose `Solidity (Single file)` as verification method.
     - Choose the fitting compiler version for your contract.